Luissalazarsalinas/Machine_Learning_Projects/README.md

 # Machine Learning and Deep Learning Projects

-## Identification of corn leaf Diseases Using a deep convolutional neural network architecture by transfer learning
+## <a href=""> Identification of corn leaf Diseases Using a deep convolutional neural network architecture by transfer learning </a>

 In this project, we are going to develop an algorithm to classify automatically images from corn leaves as healthy and unhealthy (Blights, Common Rust, and Gray Leaf Spot).